StephenHodgson/MicrosoftCognitiveServices-Unity/README.md

 Initially written at the Azure & MR/AI Hackathon March 2018.

+The library was mostly generated from the OpenAPI (swagger) endpoints provided in the microsoft docs.
+If an API is missing, it's most likely because an API definition endpoint has not been provided by Microsoft for that specific API.

 # Requirements

 - Unity 2017.x or higher with .NET 4.x support enabled.